 -Marie Percival, Executive Director, People & Corporate Relations, Novo Nordisk Canada Inc.

 In 2016, Prudential Singapore embarked on a wide-ranging transformation enabled by a values-based approach.
-The Cultural Values Assessment (CVA) is used as a barometer to provide insights on the level of organisational health, understand the cultural drivers of what is important for employees and more importantly how values espoused by employees align with Prudential’s Purpose and corporate values.
+The Cultural Values Assessment (CVA) is used as a barometer to provide insights on the level of organizational health, understand the cultural drivers of what is important for employees and more importantly how values espoused by employees align with Prudential’s Purpose and corporate values.

-Prudential facilitates an organisational-wide CVA exercise bi-annually to assess and understand areas of cultural alignment in the course of its business transformation.
+Prudential facilitates an organizational-wide CVA exercise bi-annually to assess and understand areas of cultural alignment in the course of its business transformation.
 Insights from data points gathered provide context for us to check if we are on the right track.
-The simplicity of the questions allow employees to relate to the construct of culture while insights from the exercise enables divisions to determine practical, action-oriented next steps for the organisation.
+The simplicity of the questions allow employees to relate to the construct of culture while insights from the exercise enables divisions to determine practical, action-oriented next steps for the organization.

 -Yan Renyi, Head of Culture, Prudential Assurance Company Singapore